gansm/finalcut/doc/faq.md

 [Borland Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal)
 under [DOS](https://en.wikipedia.org/wiki/DOS) a text-based file manager called “The Final Cut”, with the intention to be more visually appealing than all other products.
-The calculator example is, among other things an extract from this program.
+The calculator example is, among other things, an extract from this program.

 As I got to learn
 [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP)